douglasgreen/software-development/docs/oop.md

 Controllers are identified by routers using the pattern: `<page>Controller` with methods formatted as `get<action>` or `post<action>`.

+## Method chaining

+All object setter functions should return $this for chaining.

 <!-- DSG/ChatGPT 7/25/2023 -->